ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

-# Exercise 3: Shellcoding and exploits
+# Software and Hardware Security Lab 3: Shellcoding and exploits

 ## Pre-requisites

-This exercise requires a deep understanding of how a computer stack works, how it manages the underlying memory, and the basics of assembly language.
+This exercise requires a deep understanding of how a computer stack works, how it manages the underlying memory and the basics of assembly language.

 Before starting with the exercise, it is recommended to read the first two chapters from the book "Low-Level Software Security for Compiler Developers" [^5] and the paper "Smashing The Stack For Fun And Profit"  [^1].